-- At EEV teams using batteries are required to present all of their battery allocation for identification marking at scrutineering. - All batteries must have manufacturers labels including details of battery type displayed.

-Batteries must be labelled with the school name.
+- At EEV teams using batteries are required to present all of their battery allocation for identification marking at scrutineering. - All batteries must have manufacturers labels including details of battery type displayed. - Batteries must be labelled with the school name.

-Battery Recharging - Processes and Procedures
+10.5 Battery Recharging - Processes and Procedures

 - The onus is on the teams to use safe and reliable battery chargers. - Teams will start the Trial with fully charged batteries. - All recharging is to be conducted in a designated area provided by the event organisers, and under constant supervision, to ensure charging is carried out in a safe manner. - The designated recharging area will not open until one hour after the trial start. - Batteries must be signed in and out via the designated marshal on duty at the time. - Any team found to be charging batteries not in the designated area will be penalised. - All battery chargers must be electrically tested and tagged.
-Only approved tagged chargers can be used. - Chargers must also be presented during Scrutineering for an extra Energy Breakthrough tag to be applied. - Battery chargers must be of a commercially available type. - The physical dimensions of the charger must not exceed 300 mm x 300 mm x - Bare connections and alligator clips are strictly forbidden.
+Only approved tagged chargers can be used. - Chargers must also be presented during Scrutineering for an extra Energy Breakthrough tag to be applied. - Battery chargers must be of a commercially available type. - The physical dimensions of the charger must not exceed 300 mm x 300 mm x 300 mm - Bare connections and alligator clips are strictly forbidden.
 All connections must be made using a properly insulated electrical connector.
 Anderson plugs are the preferred type of connector. - Only one battery pack may be charged at a time.
-A battery pack is defined as the usual amount of batteries required to run the vehicle. - Teams will be provided with one power outlet in the charging area, which will be fitted with a digital readout. - Outlets are restricted to 4 amps (fused) or 720W whichever is the lower and officials will disconnect chargers drawing higher amp readings and notify the team. - Once kilowatt hour allocation has been used, the power outlet will shut off.
+A battery pack is defined as the usual amount of batteries required to run the vehicle. - EEV teams will be provided with one power outlet in the charging area, which will be fitted with a digital readout. - Once kilowatt hour allocation has been used, the power outlet will be shut off.
 Teams must remove their charging equipment from the container at this point.

-TRIAL POINT SCORING
+11. TRIAL POINT SCORING

-- The vehicle completing the greatest number of laps in each class in the Trial period scores the maximum points. - Other vehicles in each class score points for the number of laps completed in proportion to the number of laps. - In HPV Secondary, HPV Primary and EEV classes, the Endurance trial is worth 50 points. - In TRYathlon, the Endurance is worth 30 points.
+- The vehicle completing the greatest number of laps in each class in the Trial period scores the maximum points. - Other vehicles in each class score points for the number of laps completed in proportion to the number of laps. - In HPV Secondary, HPV Primary and EEV classes, the Endurance trial is worth 50 points. - In Tryathlon, the Endurance is worth 30 points.